How AI And Blockchain Technologies Are Reforming Supply Chain Management

 When finished products must meet safety compliance regulations demanded by consumers, it could delay deliveries due to the lack of processes.
 Plus, siloed data and a lack of analytical visibility make reporting and business intelligence difficult to improve supply chains.
 Procurement of materials may be easy, but that does not guarantee delivery 100% on time, especially with varied shipping time frames and time zones.Suppliers, clients, and customers across geographies and time zones require careful coordination.
 But, unfortunately, that often leads to lousy stakeholder management.

 With technological advancements changing the world as we see rapidly, it is challenging to keep up with the market.
 Logistics companies might not be able to adopt new technologies quickly.
-In a nutshell, if supply chain companies want to reform the way they move around commodities and ensure timely delivery, Blockchain and AI applications are the answer.
+In a nutshell, if supply chain companies want to reform the way they move around commodities and ensure timely delivery, blockchain and AI applications are the answer.

-How do AI and Blockchain enhance supply chain management?
+How do AI and blockchain enhance supply chain management?

 1. Smarter scalability across geographies